Last updated:

 2. Surface dressing

 Surface dressing adds protection to the carriageway surface, seals it from water, and enhances its skid resistance.
 This protection can extend the life of the carriageway surface by up to 10 years.
+You can watch the video below to see how it works.

 How surface dressing can help